What Are the Components of an Appraisal?

-Their home's purchase is the most important financial decision some people might ever make.
-Whether it's a main residence, a seasonal vacation property or one of many rentals, the purchase of real property is an involved transaction that requires multiple people working in concert to make it all happen.
+Purchasing a home is the most important transaction most will ever consider.
+It doesn't matter if a main residence, a second vacation property or one of many rentals, purchasing real property is a complex transaction that requires multiple people working in concert to pull it all off.

-Most people are familiar with the parties taking part in the transaction.
-The most familiar entity in the transaction is the real estate agent.
-Then, the lender provides the financial capital needed to bankroll the exchange.
-And the title company sees to it that all details of the transaction are completed and that the title is clear to transfer to the buyer from the seller.
+You're probably familiar with the parties having a role in the transaction.
+The most known entity in the transaction is the real estate agent.
+Next, the mortgage company provides the financial capital needed to finance the exchange.
+And ensuring all aspects of the transaction are completed and that the title is clear to pass from the seller to the buyer is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the value of the property is consistent with the amount being paid?
-In comes the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, what party makes sure the value of the property is in line with the purchase price?
+This is where you meet the appraiser.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Doucette Appraisals will ensure, you as an interested party, are informed.

-Our first task at Doucette Appraisals is to inspect the property to ascertain its true status.
-We must actually view aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they indeed exist and are in the shape a typical buyer would expect them to be.
-The inspection often includes a sketch of the property, ensuring the square footage is proper and conveying the layout of the property.
-Most importantly, we identify any obvious features - or defects - that would affect the value of the house.
+Our first duty at Doucette Appraisals is to inspect the property to ascertain its true status.
+We must physically view aspects of the property, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly exist and are in the condition a typical buyer would expect them to be.
+To make sure the stated square footage has not been misrepresented and describe the layout of the house, the inspection often requires creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious features - or defects - that would affect the value of the property.

-Following the inspection, we use two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Next, after the inspection, we use two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

-This is where we use information on local building costs, labor rates and other elements to derive how much it would cost to replace the property being appraised.
-This estimate often sets the maximum on what a property would sell for.
-It's also the least used predictor of value.
+Here, the appraiser uses information on local building costs, labor rates and other factors to figure out how much it would cost to replace the property being appraised.
+This value commonly sets the maximum on what a property would sell for.
+It's also the least used method.

-Appraisers get to know the neighborhoods in which they work.
-They thoroughly understand the value of certain features to the homeowners of that area.
-Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the home at hand.
-By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they more accurately match the features of subject property.
+Appraisers are intimately familiar with the subdivisions in which they work.
+They thoroughly understand the value of particular features to the residents of that area.
+Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the property in question.
+Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they more accurately match the features of subject property.

-A valid estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to putting a value on features of homes in MYRTLE BEACH and Horry, Doucette Appraisals is second to none.
-This approach to value is commonly given the most consideration when an appraisal is for a real estate purchase.
+In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+When it comes to knowing the true value of features of homes in MYRTLE BEACH and Horry, Doucette Appraisals can't be beat.
+This approach to value is usually awarded the most consideration when an appraisal is for a home exchange.

 Valuation Using the Income Approach